RaghuRamSatt/DS5010-Project/README.md

 Ensures that the provided parameters are valid for a binomial distribution.

+    Input:
-    Input: n (int) - The number of trials; p (float) - The probability of success.
+            n (int) - The number of trials p (float) - The probability of success.
+    Output:
-    Output: None
+            None
+    Raises:
-    Raises: ValueError if the input parameters are not valid for a binomial distribution.
+            ValueError if the input parameters are not valid for a binomial distribution.

 2.`factorial(n)`

 Calculates the factorial of a non-negative integer.

+    Input:
-    Input: n (int) - A non-negative integer.
+            n (int) - A non-negative integer.
     Output: (int) - The factorial of n.
     Raises: None